StatifyBot/statify-i18n/README.md

 > Read more here: https://redcodes.dev/statify/

 <br>
-~~Translation files for the Statify Discord Bot and our Website.
+<s>Translation files for the Statify Discord Bot and our Website.
 You will get a Translator role in the Discord Server upon approval.
-Have fun translating!~~<br>
+Have fun translating!</s><br>
-~~The Bot is currently in a Pre-Release state.
-Any new messages could be added at every time without any announcements!~~
+<s>The Bot is currently in a Pre-Release state.
+Any new messages could be added at every time without any announcements!</s>

-~~Join on the [official Statify Discord Server](https://discord.gg/pnhSzb9) to get your Translator role!~~
+<s>Join on the [official Statify Discord Server](https://discord.gg/pnhSzb9) to get your Translator role!</s>